Sonja Barjaktarović

 Sonja Barjaktarović (born 11 September 1986) is a retired Montenegrin handball goalkeeper.
 She was the first goalkeeper of the Montenegro women's national handball team and helped them to win the silver medal at the 2012 Summer Olympics.
-In 2011, she played in Champions League the semifinals with Budućnost.
-At the 2010 European Women's Handball Championship Barjaktarović finished at 6th place with the Montenegrin national team.

 Club career

 Barjaktarović started her handball career in Montenegrin club Berane.
 In 2005, she joined Budućnost with whom she won many Montenegrin Championship and Montenegrin Cup trophies.
 Besides winning the WRHL trophy twice, she also won the Cup Winners' Cup trophy twice - in 2006 and 2010.